Skip to main content

 Before launch, decide what support is required for any overdue item.
 Keep the evidence tied to payable monitoring.

-If contracts are part of your obligation process, include contract traceability in the pack.
+If contracts are part of your obligation process, include contract traceability in your documentation.
 A procurement contract documents an agreement to purchase goods or services and requires signature by designated authority.
 Where applicable, account for written independent-contractor contract requirements effective January 2025 in California, and include $0 transactions when they fall within procurement contract scope.

 Use a simple readiness gate.
 Do not automate what you cannot reliably explain.
 Validate with recent overdue samples, then stress-check duplicate-record behavior, because duplicates can make aging results inaccurate.